dvreeze/yaidom/docs/yaidom-tutorial.rst

 otherwise by making them thread-local).

 Further configuration of the document parser above is done using a function from JAXP DocumentBuilderFactory instances to DocumentBuilders.
-This function creates and configures a DocumentBuilder from the DocumentBuilderFactory.
+This function creates a DocumentBuilder from the DocumentBuilderFactory, and configures it.
 It is called by the document parser each time a Document is parsed.
 Recall that the only state of the document parser is the DocumentBuilderFactory.

 Of course the provided function could be written in any way the user sees fit.
 It could also configure an ErrorHandler, for